-BUT--To make a chicken soup that will actually do something for you but surely won't win any taste contest (but I like it very much) get a chicken, drop in a pot of pure (non-chemical water--use bottled) and boil the hell out of it.
-When the meat is falling off the bones pick them out and break them or at least crack them to allow marrow to seep out.
+BUT--To make a chicken soup that will actually do something for you but surely won't win any taste contest (but I like it very much) get a chicken (all organic or a yard bird) drop in a pot of pure (non-chemical water--use bottled) with is liver, heart, gizzard etc., and boil the hell out of it.
+When the meat is falling off the bones pick the bones out and break them or at least crack them to allow marrow to seep out.
 Return them to the boiling and add dill at this point.
-Put in finely chopped celery, SMALL amount of carrots but no potato or salt--at least no yet!
-Also add good quality brown or bas-mahti or tex-mahti rice in place of half of any good noodles of your choice--no egg noodles, though--NO EGG ANYTHING for this soup.
+Put in finely chopped celery and don't be stingy with it, SMALL amount of carrots but no potato or salt--at least not yet !
+Also add good quality brown or bas-mahti, tex-mahti or jasmine rice in place of half of any good noodles of your choice--no egg noodles, though--NO EGG ANYTHING for this soup.
 Add about three or four drops (only drops) of vanilla, a few thin slices ginger root or a goodly sprinkle or two of ground ginger.
 IF you can get ginseng put in a little but not too much.
-Top off with a few lettuce leaves torn (not cut) into pieces... cook, cook, cook.... let cool, skim off obvious fat, reheat and prepare to eat---add salt and any seasonings of your choice only to the serving bowl but not during the cooking.
+Top off with a few lettuce leaves torn (not cut with metal) into pieces... cook, cook, cook.... let cool, skim off obvious fat, reheat and prepare to eat---add salt and any seasonings of your choice only to the serving bowl but not during the cooking.

 Make sure you get iron, too, to ensure that oxygen is quickly available through blood stream.
-Iron atoms are what oxygen hitchhikes upon in body.
-There, you have a modern equivalent to traditional practices suitable for downtown Dallas or anywhere USA...late & I'm off to bed--get well soon and call me sometime.
+Iron atoms are what oxygen hitchhikes upon in the body.
+There, you have a modern equivalent to traditional practices suitable for downtown Dallas or anywhere USA...its late & I'm off to bed--get well soon Jeff and call me again sometime.

 Excuse the typos please.
-Tomorrow I will fast for you all for a while and pray for you as will a few others--relief is on the way.
+Tomorrow, Jeff, I will fast for you and Marni for a while and pray for you as will a few others--relief is on the way.

 OOPS—HH FORGOT: to the homemade chicken soup, add at least one or more strands of saffron and a small onion.
-Use a Vidalia or better yet, a Texas-Sweet onion.
-If they are not available use a yellow or white onion but cut up and sauté in virgin olive oil and then add to soup--this will equal the Vidalia or glorious Texas-Sweet (which IS superior to the Vidalia, even if you didn't ask).
+Use of a Vidalia is okay --better yet, a Texas-Sweet onion.
+If they are not available use a yellow or white onion but cut up and sauté in virgin olive oil and then add to soup--this will equal the glorious Texas-Sweet (which IS superior to the Vidalia, even if you didn't ask).
 If I didn't mention it, also add a little bit of ginseng to soup but not too much.
 There, think I got it all in this time.
-When I make it, its just automatic and everything is put in by force of habit, not memory--bye all and get well.
+When I make it, its just automatic and everything is put in by force of habit, not memory--have been known to add fresh peas or beans occasionally... bye all and get well.